Current status of gas supply in Germany

 - The gas supply in Germany is currently stable.
 The security of supply is safeguarded at present.
 Overall, the Bundesnetzagentur still views the situation as tense and cannot rule out a further worsening of the situation.
 The Bundesnetzagentur is monitoring the situation carefully and is in close contact with the system operators.

-- Gas consumption in the week beginning 21 November 2022 was 21% lower than average consumption in the past four years but up by 12% compared with the previous week.
-Temperatures were 0.5°C higher than in the previous years.
+- Gas consumption in the week beginning 28 November 2022 was 13% lower than average consumption in the past four years and up by nearly 14% compared with the previous week.
+Consumption was well above that needed to meet the gas saving target.
+Temperatures were 0.2°C lower than in the previous years.

-- Temperatures this week are forecast to be 0.68°C higher than the average of the past four years, so higher consumption is expected.
+- Temperatures this week are forecast to be 2.38°C colder than the average of the past four years, so significantly higher consumption is expected.

-- Wholesale prices are fluctuating greatly and have recently seen a slight decrease.
+- Wholesale prices are fluctuating greatly and have risen slightly recently.
 Businesses and private consumers must continue to adapt to a significantly higher price level.

 There are three levels used to prepare for possible disruptions or interruptions to gas supply in line with the German Energy Security of Supply Act (EnSiG), the EU SoS Regulation (SoS) and the Emergency Plan for Gas: